HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Multi gang switches

-If your switch can operate more than one light, you will need a smart switch that can do that too.
+If your switch can operate more than one lightbulb or light zone, you’ll need a smart switch that can do that too.
 Most brands will provide you with up to 3 gang smart switches so you can control up to 3 light sources individually.
+These come with separate relays at the back to connect directly to your existing circuit.

 Dimmers

-Sometimes, you would like to use a dimming circuit.
-These smart switches not only have to support the dimming option but have to be used with a compatible (and often more expenisve) light bulb.
+Dimming is fun, and there are options out there to enable smart dimming controls of the existing lights.
+Unfortunately, these can be tricky to match well as smart switches not only have to support the dimming option but have to be used with a compatible (and often more expenisve) light bulb.
 Dimming switches can come in multi-gang flavours and as such the rules from above apply too.

 Using dimming switches with smart lightbulbs is never a good idea unless the lightbulb is designed for it.
-If you want to use the dimmer switch with a smart bulb, consider these 4 solutions:
+If you want to use the dim a smart bulb, consider these 4 solutions:

 Reasonably new on the market are devices that use existing light solutions to make your house smart.
 I’m talking about devices like Shelly 1 (review), Sonoff Mini (review), or Sonoff D1 (review).